 Middle Caicos is best known for secluded beaches, caves, and the majestic Mudjin Harbour coastline and beach.
 The island has three small settlements: Conch Bar, Bambarra, and Lorimers.

 The resident population on Middle Caicos is quite small at under 200 persons, many of whom are elderly.
-The island likewise has very limited infrastructure and services, and many of the island’s residents drive over to North Caicos for food, fuel, and supplies.
+The island likewise has very limited infrastructure and services.
+Many of the island’s residents drive over to North Caicos for food, fuel, and supplies.

 The two best-known dry cave features in the Turks and Caicos are found on Middle Caicos.

-The smaller yet likewise impressive Indian Cave is an open gallery system, with natural skylights, papaya trees, and ficus roots, and is an easy to visit yet fascinating natural sight.
+The smaller yet likewise impressive Indian Cave is an open gallery system.
+This cave features natural skylights, papaya trees, and ficus roots, and is an easy to visit yet fascinating natural sight.

 Weather, Climate, and Terrain